kirunhaque/SuperMom/SuperMom/README.md

 1. Download the SuperMom zipped folder and unzip

-2. Run the index.html file of firefox browser
+2. Run the index.html file on firefox browser